rexlunae/simple-endian-rs/README.md

 println!("value: {:x?}", config);
 ```

-Note that the println! will interpret the values in native endian.
+Note that the println! will convert the values to native endian.

 And finally, this crate implements a number of traits that allow most of the basic arithmetic operators to be used on the Big- and LittleEndian variants of all of the types, where appropriate, including for the floats.
 There is a certain amount of overhead to this, since each operation requires at least one and often two or more endian conversions, however, since this crate aims to minimize the cost of writing portable code, they are provided to reduce friction to adoption.
-If you are writing code that is extremely sensitive to such overhead, it might make sense to convert to native endian, do your operations, and then store back in the specified endian using `into()` or similar.
+If you are writing code that is extremely sensitive to such overhead, it might make sense to convert to native endian, do your operations, and then store back in the specified endian using `.into()` or similar.
 That said, the overhead is often very small, and Rust's optimizer is very good, so I would encourage you to do some actual benchmarking before taking an unergonomic approach to your code.
 There are too many traits implemented to list them here, so I recommend consulting [the documentation](https://docs.rs/simple_endian/).
 Alternatively, you could just try what you want to do, and see if it compiles.
 It shouldn't ever allow you to compile something that doesn't handle endianness correctly unless you work pretty hard at it.

+### Representations and ABI

+You might notice that we used `#[repr(C)]` in the data struct above, and you might be wondering why.
+It is often the case that you want to write a `struct` that has a very specific layout when you are writing structures that will be directly read from and written to some medium.
+Rust's default ABI does not guarantee this.
+For that reason, all of the structs defined in this crate are `#[repr(transparent)]`, and it is strongly recommended if you do plan to directly write these structures to disk or the network, that you do something to ensure a consistent layout similar or otherwise guarantee the order in which the fields are stored.

+## Operations on Types

+In addition to offering support for ensuring that correct endianness is used by leveraging the Rust type system, this crate also provides implementations of a number of traits from the `core` library that allow you to work with values directly without converting them to native endian types first.
+In many cases, this is literally a zero-cost capability, because bitwise operations are endian-agnostic, and as long as you are using other `SpecificEndian` types, there is no overhead to doing operations on them directly.
+In cases where a conversion to native endian is necessary, the crate will perform the conversion, and return a value in the same type as the input.

 ## Features

+Although this crate includes a lot of useful functionality up front, including it all can increase your compiled size significantly.
+For size-conscious applications, I recommend not including everything.

 By default, this crate will compile with all supported features.
 Although this means that in most cases, almost anything you would want to do would work out of the box, in practical terms, this can make the crate rather large.
 To avoid bloat, it might be best to set `default-features = false` in your "Cargo.toml", and add back in the features you actually need.